 - any activity, directly or indirectly carried out in the exercise of governmental authority;

 - any activity conducted based on the principle of solidarity; or

 - any purchase of goods or services done not for the purposes of offering goods and services as part of an economic activity.

 Malaysia does not have a merger control regime and there is presently no procedure to notify the MyCC of a merger.
-Where there are concerns that a merger or acquisition may result in a dominant position, the parties to the transaction can either conduct self-assessment that the benefits to competition outweigh the detriments or apply for an individual exemption.
+Where there are concerns that a merger or acquisition may have the effect of significantly restricting competition, the parties to the transaction can either conduct self-assessment that the benefits to competition outweigh the detriments or apply for an individual exemption.